PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 I think it would be nice to add an importer fetching information from Quicklisp, as it would make packaging Common Lisp software even easier.

+# Hartmut Goebel

+Christian Grothoff (GNU Taler) pointed me to Guix early 2016, saying „This will become the new Debian!“ and asking me to look at it for GNU Taler.
+Well, quickly I was attracted by the ideas of reproducible build and the ease of packaging software.
+I also love the one-time usage of programs without littering my system.

+Curiously, even as I'm a Python developer, my first contributions have been about Java packaging.
+And I spend quite some time trying to build maven.
+This challenge I gave up after two (or three? can't remember) attempts.
+Glad Julien Lepiller continued the endeavor and created the maven build system.

+Nowadays I still use Guix on a foreign distro only, as KDE desktop and some of my main applications are still not here.
+Guix keeps my main system tidy, while I can have different development environments without dependency conflicts.

+As you can imagine, I'd like to see KDE desktop in Guix as well as some „guix compose“ for managing compound containers.

 # Jan (janneke) Nieuwenhuizen

 At FOSDEM 2016 there were seven talks about GNU Guix: A talk about the Hurd by